kakathic/Tool-Shells/README.md

 There are many tools like

-Dex Tool 2.1
+Dex Tool 2.1, Baksmali, Smali, Apksigner

-Baksmali

-Smali

-Apksigner

-Java

-Javac

-Javap
+Java, Javac, Javap

 V.v